-A. "The Future (Revisited) of Online Education" (post) outlines 14 useful strategies to address common problems with online courses which, too often, "offer a pale imitation of a genuine education, consisting of little more than video clips, digitized PowerPoint slides, and discussion boards."
+A. "The Future (Revisited) of Online Education" (post; dead link but the information below remains useful) outlines 14 useful strategies to address common problems with online courses which, too often, "offer a pale imitation of a genuine education, consisting of little more than video clips, digitized PowerPoint slides, and discussion boards."

 - "These are correspondence courses for the digital age."

-- NOTE: Many of these strategeis can also be used in D2L/mycourselink to supplement on-campus classes.
+- NOTE: Many of these strategies can also be used in D2L/mycourselink to supplement on-campus classes.

 B. The Suggested Strategies

 1. "Course Design: Conceive of the class as a journey."